 On the balance sheet, cash and cash equivalents comprise cash with central banks and cash in ATM machines.
 Cash and cash equivalents are carried at amortised cost on the balance sheet.

 Investment securities include participating interests in other financial institutions either in equity or debt form.
 The participating interests in equity form are measured at FVOCI.
 The participating interest in debt form are measured at FVTPL.
-Triodos Bank classifies a participating interest as debt.
+The participating interest in associates are measured using the equity method.

 For securities that are listed on an active stock exchange, the fair value will be deemed to be equal to the most recently published stock exchange price.
 If the security is not listed on an active stock exchange or where there is no regular price quotation, the fair value will be determined to the best of one's ability using all available data, including an annual report audited by an external independent auditor, interim financial information from the institution and any other relevant data provided to Triodos Bank.
 Unrealised and realised changes in the value of investment securities at FVOCI are recognised in the other comprehensive income and will not be recycled to profit or loss.
 Unrealised and realised changes in the value of investment securities at FVPL are recognised in the profit or loss.

 Intangible assets are stated at cost less accumulated amortisation and impairment losses.
-Amortisation is charged to profit or loss over the asset's estimated economic life using methods that best reflect the pattern of economic benefits.
+Amortisation is charged to profit or loss over the asset's estimated economic life using the straight-line method that best reflect the pattern of economic benefits.
 These estimated useful economic lives are:

 Internally developed assets: 5 to 10 years